 The following provides a brief history of Rugeley Community Church.
 It is written to honour those who have served us in years gone by, remind us of the steps of faith we have already taken together and inspire us afresh with the wonderful provision and favour that God has granted us.

-- The Churches name at this time was Rugeley Evangelical Free Church
+- The Church’s name at this time was Rugeley Evangelical Free Church.

-- Nigel and Cally brought the Church into the Newfrontiers family of churches.
+- During this period Nigel and Cally brought the Church into the Newfrontiers family of churches.

-- In 2002 Richard Miller (married to Jacqueline) became an Elder of Rugeley Community Church
+- In 2001, Richard Miller (married to Jacqueline) became an Elder of Rugeley Community Church.

 - In the period 1996 to 2005 there was a lot of foundational work in regards to the framework and structure that made up the church people.